 The environmental education section of the N.C.
 Office of Environmental Education and Public Affairs in the N.C.
-Department of Environment and Natural Resources was established to increase environmental literacy and natural resource stewardship in North Carolina by encouraging, promoting and supporting environmental education programs, facilities and resources throughout the state.
+Department of Environmental Quality was established to increase environmental literacy and natural resource stewardship in North Carolina by encouraging, promoting and supporting environmental education programs, facilities and resources throughout the state.

 The office was established in 1993 under Governor Martin’s administration to balance the department’s regulatory functions with a commitment to environmental literacy and environmental education outreach.
 Based on recommendations from the 1990 DENR Environmental Education Team, the office was created to serve as North Carolina’s clearinghouse, or central source, for all of the environmental education resources in the state.
 The office’s mission has remained one of identifying, leveraging and facilitating existing environmental education resources for the public good.